spkenv/spk/docs/spfs/cli/markdown.md

 ###### **Options:**

-* `-r`, `--remote <REMOTE>` ΓÇö Prune a runtime in a remote or alternate repository
+* `-r`, `--remote <REMOTE>` — Prune a runtime in a remote or alternate repository
-* `--ignore-user` ΓÇö Remove the runtime even if it's owned by someone else
+* `--ignore-user` — Remove the runtime even if it's owned by someone else
-* `--ignore-host` ΓÇö Remove the runtime even if it appears to be from a different host
+* `--ignore-host` — Remove the runtime even if it appears to be from a different host

    Implies --ignore-monitor
-* `--ignore-monitor` ΓÇö Do not try and terminate the monitor process, just remove runtime data
+* `--ignore-monitor` — Do not try and terminate the monitor process, just remove runtime data
-* `--from-before-boot` ΓÇö Remove runtimes started before last reboot
+* `--from-before-boot` — Remove runtimes started before last reboot